Wiggins Delivers On Both Ends, Warriors Lead NBA Finals 3-2

 TIP-INS

-Celtics: Robert Williams III had 10 points and eight rebounds, starting and playing without limits for the Celtics after aggravating his surgically repaired left knee in Game 4. … Boston held a 23-21 rebounding edge in the first half and finished 47-39 on the boards.
+Celtics: Robert Williams III had 10 points and eight rebounds, starting and playing without limits for the Celtics after aggravating his surgically repaired left knee in Game 4. .

 Warriors: Gary Payton II had 15 points off the bench and Poole 14.
 The Warriors missed their initial four 3-point tries before Thompson connected at the 5:14 mark of the first. … Otto Porter Jr. started for a second straight game with Kevon Looney coming off the bench.